sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

-RISCV is implemented both in lightweight scalar implementations, and in wide out-of-order implementations, each of which need to take very different perspectives on how to ingest the instruction stream.
+RISCV is implemented both in lightweight scalar implementations, and in wide out-of-order implementations, each of which need to take very different approaches how to ingest the instruction stream.

-The large number of instruction entrypoints is problematic for out-of-order machines, while the low-end processors want to minimise code size and icache load.
+The large number of instruction entrypoints and unsigned 32-bit opcodes are problematic for out-of-order machines, while the low-end processors want to minimise code size and icache load.

-This model aims at a compromise, with slightly less conventional parsing of compressed instructions, while also allowing a compressed instruction pair be ingested as a 32-bit opcode but subject to uop fission later in the pipeline (a process that already exists by necessity).
+This model aims for a compromise, with slightly less conventional parsing of compressed instructions, while also allowing a compressed instruction pair be ingested as a 32-bit opcode but subject to uop fission later in the pipeline (a process that already exists by necessity).